jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 ## bounding-boxes (Ruby version)

 A Ruby script for building bounding boxes.
-(Note that there is also a Python version for the initial prototype, more information [HERE] (https://github.com/jimmoffitt/bounding-boxes/tree/master/pyBoundingBoxes)).
+(Note that there is also a Python version for the initial prototype, more information [HERE](https://github.com/jimmoffitt/bounding-boxes/tree/master/pyBoundingBoxes)).

 ### References
 + http://en.wikipedia.org/wiki/Great_circle  <-- start here.